Last Updated on: 11th September 2023, 05:41 am

-There are many tools that make travel easier and more affordable.
-Although we aren’t getting paid to publicize them, we want to share our favorite travel services and apps with you.
-(All money is in U.S. Dollars unless otherwise stated).
+There are many tools that make travel easier and more affordable, and we want to share our favorite travel services and apps with you.

 Our monthly budget for accommodations is $1,500.
 We can usually find an apartment with a separate bedroom, a kitchen, and WiFi for less than this.
 At $50 per night, this is the bargain of the century.
 In some cities, we have to go over budget to find an acceptable place.
 This is offset by savings in cities with lower accommodation costs.

 Many hosts offer discounts for stays of more than 7 days and even deeper discounts for stays of 28 days or longer.
 We find the site easy to use and have had good support.

 Find the perfect place to stay with Airbnb.

 We prefer hotels for short stays and side trips since we only need a place to sleep.
 For this, we use Booking.com and are pleased with them.